PointCloudYC/SoftGroup/yc.md

 - 1.5h; set up the dev env on server-HP w. softgroup env + install the scannetv2 + tutorial(yc.md and install.sh)
 - 1.5h; preprocess s3dis and tackle the bugs (shown in the FAQ section)
+- 3h; inference on val set of the scannetv2 w. success, still some problems for infer on the test set of scannetv2

 ## TODOs

 - eval metrics; AP, AP_50/25, Bbox AP_50/25
-- cp scannetv2, and setup the dirs
+- [x] cp scannetv2, and setup the dirs
+- [x] make inference on the val set
-- make inference on the test data
+- make inference on the test set
-- play w. visualization;
+- [x] play w. visualization;
-- infer for custom dataset
+- infer for custom dataset, e.g., vincent's UGV data

 ## install